Cutting the Knot

 Huntress: Did I see you cheating?Batman: Winning.

-- In another JLA story, the league is fighting the General who is has some of the highest levels of invulnerability and regeneration in the DC Universe along with tremendous super strength and no Kryptonite Factor.
+- In another JLA story, the league is fighting the General, who has some of the highest levels of invulnerability and regeneration in the DC Universe along with tremendous super strength and no Kryptonite Factor.
 Batman's solution was to hypnotize the General and lure him to a bulk matter teleporter.
 It would have worked if the League hadn't barged in at that moment.
 But they accomplish the same thing by knocking him around with brute force until he's on the teleporter pad.

 - Nodwick: Yeagar shows how he deals with Only Smart People May Pass (and that is hardly the only time he does so).